cossacklabs/themis/README.md

 The easiest way to install Themis is [to use package repositories for your OS and language](https://github.com/cossacklabs/themis/wiki/Installing-Themis).
 Package repositories contain stable versions of Themis, prebuilt and packaged for the most widely-used systems.

-Installation for server-side platforms (like Linux, Debian, Ubuntu, macOS) consists of two parts: installing Themis Core library into the system and installing Themis language wrapper to use from your application.
+Installation for server-side platforms (like Debian, Ubuntu, CentOS, macOS) consists of two parts: installing Themis Core library into the system and installing Themis language wrapper to use from your application.
 Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#installing-themis-wrappers).

-Installation for mobile platforms (iOS, Android) is easier: just use package manager popular at this platform.
-Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#swift-and-objective-c).
+Installation for mobile platforms (iOS, Android) and WebAssembly is easier: just use package manager popular on this platform.
+Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#installing-themis-wrappers).

 ## Install from sources